getgrav/grav-learn/pages/10.cookbook/02.twig-recipes/docs.md

 ##### Problem:

-This has come up a few times and also is used in the [Multilang Skeleton](https://github.com/getgrav/grav-skeleton-multilang-site) where a user wants to display the current month translated in a particular language.
-For this to work, it's assumed you have your [multi-language site setup and configured](../../content/multi-language) as outlined in the documentation.
+In some page templates, the Twig `date` filter is used, and it does not handle locales / multilanguage.
+So even if your page is in a language different than english, it could show the month in english, if the template chooses to show the month name.

 ##### Solution:

+There are two solutions to this problem.

+###### First approach

+The first involves the use of the Twig intl extension.

+Install https://github.com/Perlkonig/grav-plugin-twig-extensions.
+Make sure you have the PHP intl extension installed.

+In your twig template, instead of for example (like in the Antimatter theme) `{{ page.date|date("M") }}` to `{{ page.date|localizeddate('long', 'none', 'it', 'Europe/Rome', 'MMM') }}` (add your language and timezone here)

+###### Second approach

-Let's also assume you have some language translations setup in your `user/languages/` folder called `en.yaml` that contains the entry:
+Let's assume you have some language translations setup in your `user/languages/` folder called `en.yaml` that contains the entry:
 ```
 MONTHS_OF_THE_YEAR: [January, February, March, April, May, June, July, August, September, October, November, December]
 ```